WalkerMao/walkermao.github.io/_posts/dl/posts/2022-06-13-the-transformer-model.md

 * The encoder/decoder contains self-attention layers, which allow each position in the encoder/decoder to attend to all positions in the encoder/decoder up to and including that position.

 * In the decoder, the self-attention layer is only allowed to attend to earlier positions in the output sequence.
-We implement this inside of scaled dot-product attention by masking out all values (setting to $$-\infty$$) for future positions in the input of the softmax.
+We implement this inside of scaled dot-product attention by masking out all values (setting to $$-\infty$$) for future positions in the input of the softmax, and these $$-\infty$$ are then converted to $$0$$ by softmax.
 That is

   $$
   && \operatorname{MaskedAttention}(Q, K, V) = \operatorname{softmax}\left(\frac{Q K^{T} + \text{Mask}}{\sqrt{d_{k}}}\right) V, \\
   && \text{Mask} = \begin{pmatrix}